mehmetyucelsaritas/MLOps_Project/reports/README.md

 >
 > Answer:

 I did not train the main model of my project in the cloud using either **Google Compute Engine** or **Vertex AI**.
-While I did train basic and small-scale models in cloud-based exercises, training even relatively small large language models (LLMs) requires substantial computational resources, particularly access to high-performance GPUs.
+While I did train basic and small-scale models in cloud-based exercises in MLOps course, training even relatively small large language models (LLMs) requires substantial computational resources, particularly access to high-performance GPUs.
 Unfortunately, my cloud account did not provide access to GPU-enabled instances, and CPU-only training would have required an impractically long time.

 Because of these limitations, I focused on designing and validating the overall pipeline, model integration, and deployment strategy rather than performing full-scale model training in the cloud.
 This allowed me to concentrate on reproducibility, containerization, and serving the model efficiently.